ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

   * Can fail without altering buffer.
 - `crypto/rand/md_rand.c`:
   * `RAND_bytes` differs from `RAND_pseudo_bytes`.
-  * Returns 0 on error, and adds an error.
+  * Both return 0 on error, and add an error.
   * Can fail without altering buffer.
   * `RAND_pseudo_bytes` can return 0 both with
     and without writing to buffer.